Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

-The bulk of the galaxy population in the three samples under investigation is composed of late type galaxies (LTGs, $T\geq0$).
-Indeed the fraction of early type galaxies (ETGs, $T<0$) is only about $\sim27\%$ for both filament (65/245) and Virgo cluster (30/109) galaxies, while it drops significantly to $\sim8\%$ (i.e., 16/193) for the AMIGA sources.
-Since AMIGA sources were primarily selected to be in isolation, ETGs in isolation are possibly associated with {\it rare} fossil groups \citep{Ponman1994,Jones2003}.
-In these groups the central ellipticals are isolated (e.g., as a result of previous mergers), thus in the final phase of their mass assembly \citep[e.g.,][]{Barnes1989,Zepf_Whitmore1993,Khosroshahi2006}.
+The bulk of the galaxy population in the three samples under investigation is composed of late-type galaxies (LTGs, $T\geq0$).
+Indeed the fraction of early-type galaxies (ETGs, $T<0$) is only about $\sim27\%$ for both filament (65/245) and Virgo cluster (30/109) galaxies, while it drops significantly to $\sim8\%$ (i.e., 16/193) for the AMIGA sources.